 3. Initial testing, counseling around treatment, and treatment may be available at the clinical agency, if applicable.
 If initial testing, counseling around treatment, and treatment are not available at the clinical agency the student should go immediately to an emergency room.
 The student should not delay getting initial testing, counseling around treatment, and treatment.

-4. After initial testing, counseling around treatment, and treatment the involved faculty member works with the student to complete the UMS Incident Report Form and any additional required forms for the clinical agency, if applicable.
+4. After initial testing, counseling around treatment, and treatment, the involved faculty member works with the student to complete:

 5. The faculty notifies the Undergraduate or Graduate Nursing coordinator and the clinical agency, if applicable, and follows their policies/procedures.